Skip to content

 Author(s): Brooke Stafford-Brizard

-Issue(s): Lead Change and Innovation, Issues in Practice, Commit to Equity, Learn Lessons from the Field
+Issue(s): Lead Change and Innovation, Commit to Equity, Issues in Practice, Learn Lessons from the Field

 The following is an excerpt and transcript of the Aurora Institute 2019 Symposium opening keynote address, delivered on October 28th by Chan Zuckerberg Director of Whole Child Development Dr. Brooke Stafford-Brizard.
 In the address, titled Broadening the Definition of Student Success: A Spotlight on Mental Health, she dives deeply into what it could look like to integrate mental health, as one pillar of whole-child development, into schools.
 She offers two riveting examples from the teacher and learner perspective on how a school could create space for the personal growth, connection, and trust that drive academic development.